 | Google AI Pro | $19.99 | Veo 3.1 Fast, larger monthly credit allotment |

-The entry-level Plus at $7.99 is the cheapest legitimate door to Veo — but it’s capped to the Fast variant and a small credit pool, fine for testing, tight for production.
+The entry-level Plus at $4.99 is now an even cheaper door to Veo — still capped to the Fast variant and a small credit pool, fine for testing, tight for production.
 Pro at $19.99 is the realistic working tier for occasional Veo use.
-Ultra at $249.99 is the only plan with serious volume, and it’s priced for studios, not individuals.
+Serious volume now starts at $100/mo on the lighter Ultra tier — a real cut from the old $249.99 single tier, though the $200/mo top tier is still where the highest limits and earliest model access live.

-Note: Google reshuffles these tiers often (entry pricing and credit allotments shifted again at I/O 2026).
-Always confirm the current credit numbers on Google’s own plans page before subscribing — the structure below is stable even when the exact credits move.
+Note: Google reshuffles these tiers often — the numbers above reflect the post-I/O 2026 restructuring (May–June 2026).
+Always confirm the current credit numbers on Google’s own plans page before subscribing — the structure below is what’s stable.

 API pricing (per second)

-If you’re building Veo into a workflow, the Gemini / Vertex AI API is pay-per-second, audio included:
+If you’re building Veo into a workflow, the Gemini API is pay-per-second, audio included.
+Current published rates for Veo 3.1:

-So a single 8-second clip costs $3.20 on Veo 3, or $1.20 on Veo 3 Fast.
+So a single 8-second 1080p clip costs $3.20 on Standard, $0.96 on Fast, or just $0.64 on Lite.
 As with every per-second model, remember you’ll generate several takes per usable shot — budget 3–4× the single-clip cost for real output.

 The honest catch